FRANK Z LLOBERA

 Frank Z. Llobera is a writer, translator and poet.
 He translates between English and Catalan, as well as English and Spanish, and also writes prose and poetry.
 He is the founder of @zetapoetry, a popular social media handle featuring short poems, quotes, and translations.

 Frank comes from a diverse family background, and has been writing in multiple languages from a young age.
-His great-grandfather Rafael Llobera was a painter, while the renowned poet Miquel Costa i Llobera also belongs to his family tree (see below for more).
+His great-grandfather Rafael Llobera was a painter, whilst the renowned poet Miquel Costa i Llobera also belongs to his family tree (see below for more).

 View Projects